 The El Dorado County Office of Education is pleased to offer courses for adults to meet their various educational needs.
 Founded in March, 2006 the program continues to expand and grow by addressing the needs in our county.
 The program offers classes from El Dorado Hills to Lake Tahoe.
 All of the courses currently offered by the El Dorado County Office of Education, Adult Education Program are free of charge and are funded by state apportionment.
-The Program is a consortium of the Black Oak Mine and Lake Tahoe Unified School Districts.
 The courses are open to any person 18 years of age or older.

 The El Dorado County Office of Education (EDCOE) Charter Adult Education program provides adult learners from every walk of life with a wide range of rich learning experiences tailored to meet their unique needs.
 The programs have been especially beneficial for adult learners who face a variety of life challenges.
 One such student is Kristy Arroyo, who attends classes at the Shingle Springs Band of Miwok Indians Rancheria.

 Kristy has faced numerous obstacles in her life, including being legally deaf, as she only has partial hearing.
 The Tribe recently purchased Kristy a new set of hearing aids, which has greatly contributed to her progress.
 Kristy is determined to earn her high school diploma through the Adult Education program, which is operated by EDCOE in partnership with the Tribe.
 The Tribe is supporting her in reaching her educational goals.